 Take connecting flights to Siem Reap, Cambodia.

-From the town of Kompong Chnang, drive a short way to a village where pottery is still made for sale to local residents by traditional methods.
-You’ll see how the pots are made and learn about the uses of the palm tree, complete with a taste of palm sugar if you're so inclined.
-Then local boats will take you along the Tonle Sap for a glimpse into a unique way of life: seeing the floating houses and shops that line the riverbanks here.
-This afternoon, Jahan sails along the Tonle Sap River.
+This morning, visit Kampong Tralach, on the banks of the Tonle Sap River.
+Kampong Tralach is a small village that relied on subsistence fishing and working the rice paddies.
+Take local oxcarts through the rice paddies, and see the age-old rhythms of life in the Cambodian countryside.
+Cruise up the fascinating Tonle Sap River.
+In the afternoon, visit the town of Kampong Chnang.
+Drive a short way to a village where pottery is still made by traditional methods.
+See how the pots are made and learn about the uses of the palm tree, complete with a taste of palm sugar if you're so inclined.
+Then local boats will take you along the Tonle Sap for a glimpse into a unique way of life: see the floating houses and shops that line the riverbanks here.

 Today will be a full, rewarding day exploring the Cambodian capital of Phnom Penh, situated at the confluence of the Mekong, Bassac and Tonle Sap Rivers.
 You begin with a “cyclo” (bicycle taxi) ride to the magnificent Royal Palace and Silver Pagoda, home and place of worship to Cambodia’s kings.
 The architecture, displays and furnishings are remarkable.
 Continue to the excellent National Museum, which has sculpture and many other artifacts from Khmer temples and other aspects of Cambodia’s history.